Information about heritage protection in the city of Leicester and what actions we're taking.

 Historic parks and gardens are designated because of their historic layout, features and architectural ornaments.
 There are six designations in Leicester.
 Further details can be found on the Heritage Gateway using the link above.

-There is no specific consent regime but they area a material consideration in any planning application and expert bodies including English Heritage may need to be consulted.
+There is no specific consent regime but they area a material consideration in any planning application and expert bodies including Historic England may need to be consulted.

 We designate conservation areas in parts of Leicester which have special architectural or historic interest.
 Properties in conservation areas tend to have stricter planning controls in place.